I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

-You can use the Google Search to research the history of a town, village or city that your land is located in.
+You can use Google Search to research the history of a town, village, or city that your land is located in.
 Google brings a wealth of knowledge and history to our fingertip and can provide many vital clues to the land you have permission to search on.

 Talk to locals

 The locals will often be very useful when researching land.
 Especially the older generation.
-Some of them will have lived there for decades and perhaps their parents did also who passed on information.
+Some of them will have lived there for decades and perhaps their parents did also pass on information.

 Archaeology Data Service

 The Archeology Data service has a fantastic website found here.
-It includes a search tool which you can use to type in keywords.
-For example, the name of streets, the farm name, the name of the town, village or city your permission is located in.
+It includes a search tool that you can use to type in keywords.
+For example, the name of streets, the farm name, the name of the town, village, or city your permission is located in.